Cristiangorjeanul/Biographical-Page/README.md

 # Biographical-Page
-A biographical page about the life, miracles and work of Saint Nectarius of Aegina, Greece (Html, Css, JavaScript).
-If you want to read this page please visit
+A biographical page about the life, miracles and work of Saint Nectarios of Aegina, Greece (Html, Css, JavaScript).
+If you want to read this page please visit https://cristiangorjeanul.github.io/Biographical-Page/